 In accordance with Worksafe Guidelines, Yea and District Memorial Hospital is a 'No Lift' workplace and nursing staff will, if necessary use lifting machines and slide sheets to facilitate your care.

 The support of the clergy and other counselling services are always available.
 Church representatives visit regularly.
 Please discuss this with the nursing staff.

 You are requested to make your own arrangements to have your washing done, if this is not possible the service is available for a fee.
 All clothes will need to be named.

 Patients with private insurance may request a single room.
 However with the small amount of single rooms available this may not always be possible.

 It is our aim to provide excellent service.
-You may be asked to express your opinion through our patient survey, which helps us to ensure a high standard of care at our hospital.
+You may be asked to confidentially express your opinion on your time at Yea Hospital through the Victorian Patient Satisfaction Monitor (VPSM) survey, which helps us maintain a high standard of care.

 The nursing staff will organise your discharge.
 It may be necessary for you to have someone to drive you home.
 Please do not leave the hospital without speaking to nursing staff, collecting your medications, prescriptions, discharge form and receiving any discharge advice.